yorklim/tp/docs/DeveloperGuide.md

 `set` is also saved in a separate txt file as it is not related to client traits.
 Hence, additional testing is needed to ensure the value that `set` updates is saved correctly and is able to handle invalid values if the txt file is edited wrongly.

-2. Policies
+2. Policies Features

-3. Additional Client Traits
+3. Additional Client Traits and Features

 4. GUI